-The tree’s recent popularity came about because it’s been used to provide missing nutrients in diets all over the 3rd world due to it’s rapid growth and affordability.
-Moringa farms and nurseries are starting to become commonplace as more people are becoming aware of this amazing tree.
+The tree’s recent popularity came about because it’s been used to provide missing nutrients in diets all over the 3rd world due to it’s rapid growth and helpful affordability.
+Moringa farms and nurseries are starting to become commonplace in many regions, as more people are becoming aware of this amazing tree.

-Now it’s one of the latest health trends in the US and fortunately for all of you budget conscious health nuts in colder climates, Moringa trees can be grown easily indoors anywhere.
+Now it’s one of the latest health trends in the US and fortunately, for all of you budget conscious health nuts in colder climates, Moringa trees can be grown easily in a pot indoors anywhere.

-Moringa trees do not survive frost, and are only suitable for year-round outdoor cultivation in USDA hardiness zones 9, 10 and some parts of zone 8 that do not experience freezing temperatures.
+Moringa trees do not survive frost, and are only suitable for year-round outdoor cultivation in USDA hardiness zones 9, 10 and some parts of zone 8 that do not experience freezing temperatures in any season.
 They do grow well in large containers indoors during the winter though.
 Moringa trees are prolific growers when they have the right environment, so you can also grow a new plant yearly from seed or cutting and expect a large yield.

-The seeds do not have a dormancy requirement, so you can save them from your adult tree and replant immediately if you wish.
-Here’s a few specifics about the Moringa you’ll need to know:
+The seeds do not have a dormancy season requirement, so you can save them from your adult tree and replant seed pods immediately if you wish.
+Here’s a few specifics about the Moringa Tree you’ll need to know:

-- Sunlight: 6+ hours of full sun a day and the rest at least partial shade
+- Sunlight: A place with 6+ hours of full sun a day and the rest at least partial shade

 - Ph range: 6.2-7.0

 - Common pests: pod fly, budworms and hairy caterpillars